Eiara/HCL.novaextension/README.md

 Implements a generic HCL grammar, and uses it to power the [Terraform](https://terraform.io) and [Packer](https://packer.io)-specific grammars.

+Includes support for `tfvars` and `pkrvars.hcl` files, using a subset grammar.

-Formatting for Terraform files is provided using your existing Terraform binary and enabled on save by default (this can be changed in the extension preferences).
+Formatting for Terraform files is provided using your existing Terraform binary and format-on-save can be enabled, in extension preferences.

 Eventually this will be moved to the offical Hashicorp language server.